Psychology - A.A. Degree

 For a detailed analysis of career options, view or download Psychology: What Can I Do with this Major?

-According to their 2016 predictions, the Bureau of Labor Statistics predicts a job growth rate of 14 percent for psychologists through the year 2026.
-This growth rate is faster than the average for all occupations.
 Job growth is expected to rise highest for those entering the field of clinical, counseling, and school psychology.

 For more information on career opportunities in Psychology, please visit Career Coach where you can explore the local job market, take a career assessment, and build a resumé.